Help from your local council

 Funeral Expenses Payments

-You’ll need to be a close relative or close friend of the deceased.
-If there is an alternative close relative, you may not be able to claim this benefit.
+If there is another close relative who could pay instead, you may not be able to claim this benefit.
 You’ll need to make a claim within six months of the funeral.

 The payment can cover:

 - death certificates and other documents.